Maryland Defamation of Character Lawyers

 What Must Be Proven In A Defamation Case?

-With any defamation case, a number of things must be proven.
-Someone must have made or published a false statement about another individual and that statement must be purporting to be a fact about that individual.
+With any defamation case, there is a burden of proof on the claimant .
+Someone must have made or published a false accusation or statement about another individual and that statement must be purporting to be a fact about that individual.
 The defamatory statement must have been published or made available to third persons.
 Depending on the circumstance, there must be at least a showing of negligence in the publishing of the defamatory statement.
 And there must be harm to the defamed individual, for example in that person’s reputation.
-Of course, the statement must be false.
+Of course, the subject of the statement must be false.

 There are a number of defenses to a claim for defamation, including justification, privileged statements, publication of public documents, fair reporting of proceedings of public concern, honest opinion, and innocent dissemination.
 These defenses all carry their own nuances.